Pyrrharctia isabella: Diet

 This species is a generalist feeder, consuming many plant species, including herbs and trees.
 Based on the caterpillars' wide range of food plants, this moth could be found almost anywhere that plants grow.

 Related species

-Singer et al. showed that the larvae of a related moth, Grammia incorrupta (whose larvae are also called "woollybears"), consume alkaloid-laden leaves that help fight off internal parasitic fly larvae.
+Singer et al. showed that the larvae of a related moth, Apantesis incorrupta (whose larvae are also called "woollybears"), consume alkaloid-laden leaves that help fight off internal parasitic fly larvae.
 This phenomenon has been proposed to be "the first clear demonstration of self-medication among insects."
-Within the same family, the larvae of the garden tiger moth (Arctia caja) are also known as woollybear caterpillars and consume an alkaloid diet similar to Grammia incorrupta.
+Within the same family, the larvae of the garden tiger moth (Arctia caja) are also known as woollybear caterpillars and consume an alkaloid diet similar to Apantesis incorrupta.

 In culture

 Folklore

 Canadian and U.S. folklore holds that the relative amounts of brown and black hair on a larva indicate the severity of the coming winter.
 It is believed that if a Pyrrharctia isabellas brown band is wide, winter weather will be mild, and if the brown band is narrow, the winter will be severe.
 In a variation of this story, the color of stripes predicts the winter weather, with darker stripes indicating a harsher winter.
 In reality, hatchlings from the same clutch of eggs can display considerable variation in their color banding, and a larva's brown band tends to widen with age as it molts.

 Another version of this belief is that the direction in which a Pyrrharctia isabella crawls indicates the winter weather, with the caterpillar crawling south to escape colder weather.
 There is no scientific evidence for winter weather prediction by Pyrrharctia isabella.